Lopseg/Hack-sources/README.md

-# Payloads
+# Hack sources
-Accuratted list of payloads that i developed over my life.
+Accuratted list of Hack sources that i developed over my life.

 (and there is some other ones that i've founded over the internet [repositories, blogs, grandma browser cache).